THE GENERATIONS PROJECT

 We live at a unique point in history where at least five generations are living and working together.
 Each generation has been shaped by different formative experiences: for the Silent generation—World War 2 and the Great Depression; for Generation X and onwards—the advent of the internet.
 Because of this, the ways they view life and faith are different.

 While it is wrong to overgeneralise the characteristics of each generation, and indeed each individual is in many ways unique, there are also common trends we see in the different generations.
 This has resulted in misunderstanding and conflict in our families, our organisations, and in the church as well, between those from different generations.
-One of the fallouts from this conflict is that young adults (millennials) are leaving our churches.
-This is a challenge the church has not faced before.
-Guided by the Spirit, we need to look to the scriptures to see how we should respond.
+From our research, we uncovered that it was not a scenario where one generation was right and the others were wrong.
+Rather, the intergenerational tensions were due to a serious lack of understanding and empathy amongst the different generations.
+It is our hope that God will be able to use our research to enable better intergenerational relationships in our churches.

 Read on